For the most scenic things to do in Dingle, check out our guide.

 Want to find more filming locations in Ireland?
 Check out the Game of Thrones filming locations in Ireland.

-Dingle town is a must while visiting the Dingle Peninsula.
-One of Ireland’s last surviving Gaeltacht areas, an area that the Irish language and culture still exist and a fishing town.
+Dingle is a must while one your Dingle Peninsula drive.
+One of Ireland’s last surviving Gaeltacht areas, this fishing town is where Irish culture and history thrive.
 You will notice signs not only in English but also in Gaelic.

 There’s even a white sand beach, An Tra Ban, Seal Cove, and a hike up to the highest peak to get a view of the other Blasket Islands and the Dingle Peninsula on a clear day.